FEBRUARY 27, 2015 | by DAWN TOGUCHI

 OCTOBER 28, 2013 | by DAWN TOGUCHI

-Public safety improved in Washington state after liquor store privatization, we told you back in July.
+Public safety improved in Washington state after liquor store privatization.
 As further data comes in, the results continue to impress: Most state alcohol-related arrests continue to decline.
 DUI collisions and charges for “minor in possession” both improved following privatization.

 OCTOBER 8, 2013 | by JOHN BOUDER